BoogieWoogie613/IntegLab2/README.md

 Weather App using AccuWeather API

-A simple web application that allows the user to view the current, hourly, and 5 day forecast of selected Cities using City Name in the search bar.
+A simple web application that allows the user to view the current, hourly, and 5 hour forecast of selected Cities using City Name in the search bar.

 The web application uses:
 Frontend: React